FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/os400_support_tool/find_the_ccsid.md

 {
-    "title": "Determine or change the CCSID ", "linkTitle": "Determine or change the CCSID ", "weight": "250"
+    "title": "Determine or change the CCSID",
+    "linkTitle": "Determine or change the CCSID ", "weight": "250"
 }A coded character set identifier (CCSID) is a value that allows you to define a specific page code for your IBM i system.
 This value can be defined in your system, user profile, or subsystem.
 The value 65535 is an IBM i specific value that enables automatic resolution by the system.